rafen/resto/README.md

     $ sudo gem install compass --pre

 Then run the app with grunt:

     $ grunt serve

 Note: you need to have the Django App running on a different terminal to see the Front-end app working.

+## Next Steps (To Do)
+ * Add celery task to the list of restaurants updated using the factual API
+ * Import georefernces of restaurants and expose those fields in the API
+ * Include GeoDjango to the project to make GeoSpatials queries and found the closest restaruants
+ * Build a good Front-end application, with:
+  * with better look & feel
+  * Unit and functional tests
+  * Add Login/Logout
+  * Add functionality to edit/delete comments, visits, etc.
+  * Add Google Map to show restaurants location in the details.
+  * Add GeoSpatials search.
+ * Etc